-Spanish Fork/Springville Airport was created by the City of Spanish Fork and the City of Springville under an interlocal agreement per Section 11-13 of the Utah Code.
+Spanish Fork/Springville Airport is owned by the City of Spanish Fork and the City of Springville and is run through an interlocal agreement per Section 11-13 of the Utah Code.
 The Airport accounts for its operations as a governmental-type fund; activities are financed and the costs of services are recovered primarily through user charges, grants, and equal direct payments from the member cities.